Deployment and Update FAQ

 • Cloud-hosted workspace with tiers of various hosting services.

-• Self-managed workspaces where you can deploy Rocket.Chat yourself using Docker, Kubernetes, Snaps, or other methods like Ubuntu and DigitalOcean.
+• Self-managed workspaces where you can deploy Rocket.Chat yourself using Docker, Kubernetes, or Podman.

 Updating Rocket.Chat